jonathan-hyatt/econ_code/README.md

 * The statistics_functions.py file is a module where I include the analysis and vizualization functions used in the stats_notebook.ipynb file.
 I accessed the database where the data was stored and then analyzed different time periods.
 The statistics_functions.py file has complex data manipulation, visualization, and includes code to write LaTeX.

 The Exchange Liquidity pdf is a writing sample from my research with Dr. Condie.
 This is a draft I wrote that summarizes some of our findings.
 The LaTeX I wrote includes well formatted tables and plots.

+The other projects folder contains other projects I work on off and on.
+* Solow_growth_app.py is a streamlit file that is a dynamic solow growth model.
+It allows for parameters to be input and shows changes.
+It shows a plot of capital per worker, output per worker, consumption per worker, and labor as well as an Acemoglu diagram.
+It also shows before and after plots once changes are made.